Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Applications in Astrophysics

+The graphical representations of the bending angles for these cases can be viewed in Fig. \ref{fig2}.
+For the charged compact stars, small angle approximation $(\tan\epsilon\sim\epsilon)$ is used and the graphs are drawn accordingly, whereas for the black holes no limitation has been applied on the angles of concern. \\

-For consistency, all graphs are drawn in standard units.
-The unit conversion is carried out from geometric to standard units by considering the following: The mass of each astronomical object is multiplied by $Gc^{-2}$, whereas the electric charge charge in geometrical units is multiplied by $G^{1/2}c^{-2}\left( 4\pi \varepsilon _{0}\right) ^{-1/2}$.
-Note that the gravitational constant, the speed of light and the permittivitty of free space are respectively taken as $G=6.67408\times 10^{-11}m^{3}kg^{-1}s^{-2}$, $c=3\times 10^{8}ms^{-1}$ and $\varepsilon _{0}=8.85418\times 10^{-12}C^{2}N^{-1}m^{2}$.
-Finally, the rotation parameter is defined as $a=jGM/c^{2}$ with dimensionless rotating parameter having the Kerr bound $j \leq 1$.
-These unit conversions enable us to obtain bending angle of light in SI units as well.
-Fig 2 and Fig 3 illustrate the variations in the bending angle against a distance for the charged compact stars.
-The graphs are plotted using the estimated numerical values of mass, radius and charge for each compact star provided in Table 1.
-For the graphical analysis, two different values of $j$ are concerned; $j=1$ in Fig 2 and $j=0.7$ in Fig 3.
-The first choice ($j=1$) represents the maximum value that the dimensionless spin parameter can take provided that the neutron stars of our choices consist of inner crust structure only \cite{24}.
-On the other hand, the $j=0.7$ case demonstrates the upper limit of the dimensionless spin parameter for traditional neutron stars \cite{23}.
-In both figures, the behaviour of the bending angle for $j=0$ is also included with the intention of investigating what would happen for non-rotating neutron stars.
+Finally, the rotation parameter for black holes is defined as $a=jGM/c^{2}$ with dimensionless rotating parameter having the Kerr bound $j \leq 1$.
+The aforementioned unit conversions enable us to obtain bending angle of light in SI units as well.
+Graphs in Fig. \ref{fig2} illustrate the variations in the bending angle against a distance for the charged compact stars.
+The associated graphs are plotted using the estimated numerical values of mass, radius, rotation parameter and charge values for each compact star provided in Table \ref{table:nonlin1} and Table \ref{table:nonlin2}.

+With the intention of inspecting the magnetic field strengths generated due to the rotational effects of the concerned neutron stars in the presence of an KNAdS background, we have used the magnitude of the magnetic field expression having the components of \eqref{11} and \eqref{12}.
+If one wishes to express the magnetic field in standard units, the required conversion factor is $G^{-1/2}c \varepsilon _{0} ^{-1/2}$.
+On the other hand, if Gauss is preferred as the desired unit, an additional factor of $10^4$ is required.
+For the consequent graphical representations, one can check Figs. \ref{fig6}

+Having obtained the visual representations, it is noteworthy to check whether our results are consistent with the astronomical observations.
+According to \cite{bha}, the surface magnetic field strengths of neutron stars are expected to range from $10^8$ to $10^{13}$ G. As can be seen in Figs. \ref{fig6}, the maximum value we obtained is $2\times10^{13}$ G, whereas the minimum value reads $4\times10^{12}$ G. Therefore, our results are consistent with both the theoretical and observational expectations \cite{bha,teusolky,pengy}.
+We have used the Gaussian unit system for the magnetic field evaluations only, as we wanted to compare our magnetic field range with the aforementioned limits in literature.
+Our results also imply that as the neutron star rotates faster, magnetic field strength increases accordingly.